 Throughout the development of this RTP, the importance of increasing safety for bicyclists and pedestrians has been identified by stakeholders, tribal entities, and the public.
 The Eastern Sierra communities are fairly compact, lending them to easy non-motorized transportation provided it is relatively safe.
 Additionally, many residents do not have a vehicle.
 To promote safe active transportation, the County and the City of Bishop have identified a list of bicycle path and sidewalk projects.
 Short-term funded projects are identified in Table 24.
-Other mid-term, long-term, and financially unconstrained bicycle improvement projects outlined in the Inyo County Collaborative Bikeways Plan 2008 and 2023 Active Transportation Plan (ATP) are displayed in Tables 25 through 27.
+Other mid-term, long-term, and financially unconstrained bicycle improvement projects outlined in the Inyo County Collaborative Bikeways Plan 2008 and 2023 Active Transportation Plan (ATP) are displayed in Tables 25 and 26.
 The implementing agency must also ensure that there is sufficient funding and staff available to maintain the project after construction.
-Tables 25 and 26 list the higher priority ATP projects ranked by how well the project meets all the evaluation criteria.
-Table 27 list long-term projects and projects which are currently in the conceptual phase.
+Table 25 lists the higher priority ATP projects ranked by how well the project meets all the evaluation criteria.
+Table 26 lists long-term projects and projects which are currently in the conceptual phase.